 The IJsselmeer area fulfils a number of crucial functions for Dutch flood risk management and water management.
-The Delta Decision for the IJsselmeer Area provides direction for the measures that preserve and strengthen those functions.
+The delta decision for the IJsselmeer Area provides direction for the measures that preserve and strengthen those functions.

-The Delta Decision for the IJsselmeer Area addresses water level management in the IJsselmeer in relation to freshwater supplies and water discharge to the Wadden Sea.
+It specifically addresses water level management in the IJsselmeer in relation to freshwater supplies and water discharge to the Wadden Sea.

 Water discharge in a context of sea level rise